-Ryan is a member of the Montgomery County Association for Justice, Montgomery County Bar Association, the Alabama State Bar Young Lawyer’s Section and the Alabama Association for Justice.
+Ryan is a member of the Alabama State Bar Young Lawyer’s Section and the Alabama Association for Justice.

 During law school, he worked in the Civil Law Clinic representing individuals in various civil litigation matters.
 He has also served as a judicial intern for Jefferson County Civil Circuit Judge Michael Graffeo and as a law clerk for the firm Baxley, Dillard, McKnight, James & McElroy in Birmingham.